CommonWealthRobotics/bowler-kernel/design.md

     - Description
     - Confirmation response: Allowed/Denied
   - A progress of `NaN` must show an indeterminate progress bar.
 Otherwise, progress is a percentage stored as a floating point number in the range `[0, 100]`.
   - The kernel can ask the IDE for credentials.
-The IDE may respond with credentials or may deny the request (we should use the protobuf error model here).
+The IDE may respond with credentials or may deny the request.

 #### Timeout